 Design Happens Here

-￼Los Angeles retailer Austere is a mix between high-end design store and incubator for Scandinavian aesthetic ideals.
+￼Los Angeles retailer Austere is a high-end design store-cum-incubator for Scandinavian aesthetic ideals.

 Situated in downtown Los Angeles, Austere is part design shop, part incubator.
 Beginning this spring, the space will also host designers-in-residence.

 Contrary to its name, Scandinavian design shop Austere in downtown L.A. sells an array of cozy, colorful wares: traditionally woven Norwegian blankets, plush midcentury armchairs, forest-scented Swedish candles.

 “It’s not that the design itself is austere, it’s the condition in which they were designed,” explains Swedish-born founder Fredrik Carlstrom.
 “Scandinavian homes are actually not austere at all—they’re filled with light and beautiful objects because we spend a lot of time inside.”

 In contrast to traditional retail models, Austere’s mission is less to sell products than to show them.
 Carlstrom opened Austere in May 2014 in a 5,000-square-foot former department-store parking garage with the goal of creating a “magazine you can walk into,” noting the changes taking hold of the retail industry.
 Not only have a number of design magazines ventured into retail with e-commerce and brick-and-mortars, department stores have begun to shrink.
 “They’ve become giant showrooms where people go to look at things for free, then buy them online,” says Carlstrom.
 “We’re all competing with Amazon.”